 National and sub-national governments are a crucial part of the picture, but they have often been left out of private sector approaches to addressing deforestation and developing sustainable agricultural practice.
 But there can’t be no long-term solution to the challenge of deforestation and the development of a sustainable agricultural sector in producer countries without effective land use governance.
 Moreover, deforestation cannot be solved through linear approaches.
 Instead, deforestation is a complex issue that has multiple root causes, no simple solutions and requires action on multiple fronts by multiple players.

-Realising sustainable agro-commodity production will require good governance and effective public-private partnerships in producer countries.
 Companies currently invest significant resources into supply chain management approaches, but relatively little into effective cross-sector collaboration with producer governments.
-This means that the most essential ingredient of any long-term solution is being overlooked.
-Greater resources to address governance and the enabling conditions for sustainable production are urgently needed.
+This means that the most essential ingredient of any long-term solution is being comparatively neglected.
+Since it is also the hardest and most intractable part of the puzzle to solve, an injection of greater resources into addressing governance and the enabling conditions for sustainable production is urgently needed.

 Value Beyond Value Chains is GCP’s response to address these issues.
 Through the promotion of comprehensive guidelines for the private sector, we aim at: